-3.1.2 Non-Exempt positions are neither supervisory nor professional jobs which do not meet the requirements set forth in federal law and regulations for exempt positions.
-Employees filling these jobs are subject to the wage and hour provisions of the Federal Wage and Hour Act and must receive premium pay for hours worked over 40 hours per week.

-3.1.3 In cases where the exempt/non-exempt status of an employee is in doubt, the Personnel Committee will review the position duties and responsibilities against the FLSA exemption tests.

-3.2.
-Staff members are hired as Full-Time, Part-Time or Temporary Employees.

-3.2.1 Full-Time employees at First Presbyterian Church are those scheduled for 35 or more hours per week.

-3.2.2 Part-Time employees are those scheduled for 20 to 34 hours per week.
-A non- ordained employee of First Presbyterian Church may be employed in more than one part-time position.

-3.2.3 Temporary employees are hired to work on a temporary assignment as needed and for a duration of time usually one to six months.
-A temporary employee may work either temporary full-time or temporary part-time.

-3.3.
-For purposes of additional useful identification, there are six groupings of positions based primarily upon job function.
-Jobs within each of these may be either full-time or part-time.

-3.3.1 Ordained positions refer to those jobs subject to terms of call from the congregation, filled by Ministers of the Word and Sacrament, who serve in installed positions, and are exempt status.

-3.3.2 Lay positions are all positions that are not ordained.

-3.3.3 Professional positions refer to those jobs requiring professional education or training, including Ministers of the Word and Sacrament, are filled by persons who do not serve in installed positions and are not subject to terms of call from the congregation, and are exempt status.
-Professional positions may be filled by ordained or lay persons.

-3.3.4 Administrative positions refer to those office, clerical, secretarial jobs that may require specialized training/experience but are not considered professional and are usually non-exempt status.

-3.3.5 Custodial positions refer to those jobs concerned with the cleaning, upkeep and maintenance of the physical plant and are usually non-exempt status.

-3.3.6 Nursery positions refer to those jobs concerned with the care of children during church functions and may require special certifications and training and are non-exempt.
+- 3.1.2 Non-Exempt positions do not meet the requirements set forth in federal law and regulations for exempt positions.
+Employees filling these jobs are subject to the wage and hour provisions of the Federal Wage and Hour Act and must receive premium pay for hours worked over 40 hours per week. - 3.1.3 In cases where the exempt/non-exempt status of an employee is in doubt, the Personnel Committee will review the position duties and responsibilities against the FLSA exemption tests. - 3.2 Staff members are hired as Full-Time, Part-Time or Temporary Employees. - 3.2.1 Full-Time employees at First Presbyterian Church are those scheduled for 35 or more hours per week. - 3.2.2 Part-Time employees are those scheduled for 20 to 34 hours per week.
+A nonordained employee of First Presbyterian Church may be employed in more than one part-time position. - 3.2.3 Temporary employees are hired to work on a temporary assignment as needed and for a duration of time usually one to six months.
+A temporary employee may work either temporary full-time or temporary part-time. - 3.3 For purposes of additional useful identification, there are six groupings of positions based primarily upon job function.
+Jobs within each of these groupings may be either full-time or part-time. - 3.3.1 Ordained positions refer to those jobs subject to terms of call from the congregation, filled by Ministers of the Word and Sacrament, who serve in installed positions, and are exempt status. - 3.3.2 Lay positions are all positions that are not ordained. - 3.3.3 Professional positions refer to those jobs requiring professional education or training.
+These positions have exempt status.
+Professional positions may be filled by ordained or lay persons. - 3.3.4 Administrative positions refer to those office, clerical, secretarial jobs that may require specialized training/experience but are not considered professional and are usually classified as non-exempt status. - 3.3.5 Custodial positions refer to those jobs concerned with the cleaning, upkeep and maintenance of the physical plant and are usually classified as non-exempt status. - 3.3.6 Nursery positions refer to those jobs concerned with the care of children during church functions.
+These positions may require special certifications and training and are classified as non-exempt.

 SECTION 4.
-JOB DESCRIPTIONS AND HIRING PROCEDURES - policy moved from Section 3 to Section 4 & renumbered
+JOB DESCRIPTIONS AND HIRING PROCEDURES